ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-v2.7.0-pre-release-notice.md

 * Enforce a minimum priority fee for transactions
 * Avoid underpriced transactions in congested conditions
 * Gain better control over on-chain transaction behavior

-Gas estimation logic under EIP-1559 has also been refined for more predictable behavior.